LouisJalouzot/louisjalouzot.github.io/content/Papers/References/Kanwisher et al. 2023.md

 key: KWIT7LAK
 version: 2252
 itemType: journalArticle
-title: Using artificial neural networks to ask ‘why’ questions of minds and brains
+paperTitle: Using artificial neural networks to ask ‘why’ questions of minds and brains
 publicationTitle: Trends in Neurosciences
 volume: 46
 issue: 3